 - eligible immigration (visa) status if you are a non-citizen

 - Arizona voter's registration (Voter Registration Request Form)

 - change in permanent address on all pertinent records

-- filing of Arizona state income taxes
+- federal and Arizona state income taxes

 - additional documents, as requested